 Should you bathe your guinea pig?
 How do you trim guinea pig nails?
 It's important to learn how to groom your guinea pig and what shampoo you can safely use on your cavy.
 Don't worry, you don't need to brush your guinea pig's teeth—but you do need to pay close attention to them.
-Guinea pig's teeth grow continuously throughout their lives and due to various reasons, they can become overgrown.
+Guinea pigs' teeth grow continuously throughout their lives and can become overgrown due to a variety of reasons.
 Overgrown teeth can cause your guinea pig a lot of pain and they may stop eating.
-Their teeth can be trimmed or removed, but hopefully this never needs to happen to your pig.
+Their teeth can be trimmed or removed, but hopefully, your guinea pig will never need either procedure.

 Some people find naming their pets incredibly difficult.
 Thankfully there is a huge list available if you need a little help in this department.
 Find that perfect name for your new guinea pig or check to see if your pig's name made the list.